Frankjunyulin/Perl-SocialMedia/README.md

 # Simple-Social-Media
 It is a social media(website), which is written by Perl cgi, html and css.

+matelook.cgi is the perl-cgi script matelook.css is the css file dataset-medium is the database of the website

-Here is just the part that I finished.
+Here are parts that I finished.

 1.Display User Information & Posts
 The starting-point script you've been given (see below) displays user information in raw form and does not display their image or posts.